katerinamargatina/katerinamargatina.github.io/_pages/about.md

 My research focuses on active learning, data collection, evaluation & benchmarking, robustness and language modeling -- but I'm fascinated by other topics as well!

+Currently, I am an Applied Scientist Intern at Amazon Web Services (AWS) in NYC, working with the AI human language technology group.

 Until very recently, I lived in beautiful Copenhagen, where I spent 8 months visiting the [CoAStaL](https://coastalcph.github.io/) group.
 I have the pleasure of working with [Anders Søgaard](https://anderssoegaard.github.io/) and the rest of the team on exciting projects on learning from disagreement, fairness and cross-cultural NLP.